 This product comes with a built-in flashlight which can be a decent trade-off in some areas with poor lighting along with a big backlit screen making it perfect for any lighting condition.

-It can also measure temperatures which are perfect for HVAC working in heating and cooling situations.
+It can also measure temperatures that are perfect for HVAC working in heating and cooling situations.
 Also, if you’re unsure if an object is warm or not to prevent burning.

 - Auto and manual ranging settings available